ellmau/adventofcode/README.md

 From folder 16 on, the examples are inside test environments and the program just runs the file `input`.

+Note that I usually do not focus on error-management due to wrong input file formats.

 The problems can be found at https://adventofcode.com/2021